theupdateframework/taps/candidate-wireline-format.md

 # Backwards Compatibility

-This TAP is backwards compatible as existing implementations may continue to use the canonical json in the original spec.
+This TAP is backwards compatible as existing implementations may continue to use the canonical json in the original TUF specification.

 # Augmented Reference Implementation